 If you think about doing something and you have to pause (for even a second) to wonder if this is going against your IRB approval, don’t do it.
 It’s not worth jeopardizing your research.

-At the end of the day my thesis is definitely one of my crowning achievements.
+At the end of the day, my thesis is definitely one of my crowning achievements.
 I wasn’t sure if I would ever complete it, but it’s done.
 Writing your thesis will be difficult no matter what topic you choose, but it’s important to not give up.
-If you ever any questions or concerns about tackling your thesis contact me.
+If you ever any questions or concerns about tackling your thesis contact me at firstname.lastname@example.org.
 I am always here to answer your questions and talk about my personal experience writing my thesis with you.

 Are you currently writing a thesis?
-What was your favorite part about this series?
+What was your favorite part of this series?